nhelfman/odai-playground/README.md

 # odai-playground
-Playground when using On Devcice AI feature
+Playground when using On Device AI feature

 # Access to playground
 https://nhelfman.github.io/odai-playground/